ThibaudDauce/thibaud-dauce/posts/2016-01-24-automate-deployment-with-ansible.md

 ![thibaud is using bash for the staging server, one "ok", one "changed"](/images/ansible-changed.jpg)

 Last thing important with Ansible, it's only text so you can easily use Git to keep version control.
-We use a lot Proxmox and templates for containers and it's hard to keep track of the changes for several hundreds Mo images.
-With Ansible, everything can be saved within a few ko.
+We use a lot Proxmox and templates for containers and it's hard to keep track of the changes for several hundreds MBs images.
+With Ansible, everything can be saved within a few kBs.

 ## What I dislike with Ansible